EQAR/deqar-docs/docs/DEQAR_overview.md

 -------------------
 DEQAR supports three core activities:

--**Submission of data objects:** agencies submit objects and PDF files meeting defined criteria using one of three methods (individual records via webform; batch CSV file via webform; or as JSON via API).
+- **Submission of data objects:** agencies submit objects and PDF files meeting defined criteria using one of three methods (individual records via webform; batch CSV file via webform; or as JSON via API).
--**Administration of records:** data is ingested and records are created, stored and managed by EQAR staff and agencies over the longer term.
+- **Administration of records:** data is ingested and records are created, stored and managed by EQAR staff and agencies over the longer term.
--**Search and discovery of information:** records are published on an public web interface for search, retrieval and export or download by end users.
+- **Search and discovery of information:** records are published on an public web interface for search, retrieval and export or download by end users.

 Role of Standards and Identifers
 --------------------------------

 When aggregating large amounts of data from different sources, the biggest challenges are:

-1. to keep the same data from different sources in sync (ex., the same institution may be described slightly differently by different agencies),
+1. To keep the same data from different sources in sync (ex., the same institution may be described slightly differently by different agencies),
-2. to try to avoid duplication, and
+2. To try to avoid duplication, and
-3. to identify already existing records for update if necessary.
+3. To identify already existing records for update if necessary.

-To achieve this, DEQAR data model uses standard values on various levels.
+To achieve this, the DEQAR data model uses standard values on various levels.
 Countries are identifed via the ISO 3166-1 standard; language data is accepted in ISO 639-1 or ISO 639-2/B format.

 Entities are identifed in the following ways:

--**Agency:** Due to authentication during the ingest/update procedure, the source agency is identifed transparently by the system.
-However, an agency may serve as a proxy for another agency, submitting and managing data on its behalf (as in case of umbrella organizations).
-In this case, the agency’s unique acronym will likely be the source of identifcation.
+- **Agency:** As authentication is required before ingest and update of data and files, the agency is identifed automatically by the system.
+Nevertheless, an agency may serve as a "proxy agency" for a "creating agency", submitting and managing data on its behalf (as in case of umbrella organizations).
+In this case, the creating agency’s unique acronym or DEQAR agency ID must be provided as the source of identification.

--**Institution:** DEQAR will be in sync with the ETER register, so the frst line of identifcation will be the ETER ID.
+- **Institution:** DEQAR is annually synced with the ETER/OrgReg register, so the frst line of identifcation will be the ETER ID.
 If an ETER ID is available, no further data on the institution is required.

 For institutions not in ETER but already in the DEQAR, an internal DEQAR ID can be used.